 Currently, researchers are performing DNA analysis to determine where the humpback whale came from.
-A necropsy is also being performed at the Federal University of Pará’s pathology laboratory that will give a better idea as to why the whale died.
-Given that the whale was just a year old, researchers think that it might have been a calf that got separated from its mother and died of starvation.
+A necropsy is also being performed at the Federal University of Pará’s pathology laboratory, which will give a better idea as to why the whale died.
+Given that it was just a year old, researchers think that it might have been a calf that got separated from its mother and died of starvation.

 From endangered to overpopulation